-These are the Horticulture/Plant Breeding projects that our Summer Research Scholars will be tackling in 2019.
+These are the Horticulture/Plant Breeding projects that our Summer Research Scholars will be tackling in 2020.
 Faculty members associated with each project are also listed.
 You can read more about their programs by clicking on their names.

-1. Space saving columnar apple trees!
+2. Space saving columnar apple trees!

 Although most apple trees branch and grow rapidly in size, there are compact ones, called columnar apple trees, which are slow in growth, have little branching, and require less space and pruning in orchard.
 Join us to uncover the molecular switches that can turn on or off the columnar growth, while learning basic techniques in plant genomics, such as DNA and RNA isolation, DNA sequencing, and gene expression analysis.

-Lab 80%, Field: 20%
+- Lab: 80%, Field: 20%

 4. Building better broccoli

 We study the physiology and genetics of how broccoli uses temperature to regulate flower development.
 This work is part of a broader effort to develop broccoli that is resilient to the eastern climate, and to use the new hybrids to expand local production of this widely consumed crop (easternbroccoli.org).
 The summer project will involve scoring phenotypes and matching them with genomic information in several diverse collections of genotypes.

 Remote sensing by way of unmanned aircraft systems (UAS) or drones offer a quick and cost-effective way to detect biotic and abiotic stressors at the field and plot levels.
 You will use high-resolution cameras and multispectral sensors mounted on a UAS to develop indices that correlate well with ground-based phenotypes in shrub willow, such as canopy chlorophyll content, pest and disease outbreaks and plant height.
 You will gain knowledge in the use of the latest image analysis software packages, open-source GIS, as well as field-based techniques for evaluating woody plant growth.

 - Lab: 40%, Field: 60%